yago-naga/yago3/README.md

   - a raw data file
 * produces as output one or more themes

 Every extraction module shall follow this scheme, i.e., implement extractors.Extractor.
 This defines a dependency graph of extractors.
+Extractors are scheduled in the right order and called by main.ParallelCaller.

-Extractors are scheduled in the right order and called by main.Caller
+Common postprocessing steps, e.g., translating entities, shall be implemented as `FollowUpExtractor`.

 ## Final Themes